quisquous/cactbot/CONTRIBUTING.md

 and on the server-side (GitHub).

-To cut down on pre-commit check times, it is recommended to install `lint-staged` globally via `npm -g lint-staged`, as that will reduce the operation time for each commit.
+To cut down on pre-commit check times, it is recommended to install `lint-staged` globally via `npm install -g lint-staged`, as that will reduce the operation time for each commit.

 Additionally, if the pre-commit validations are causing you significant problems,